 What steps do I need to take to ensure my short-term rental in Nova Scotia meets zoning and municipal regulations?

-You’ll also need to register your property through the provincial short-term rental portal.
-Since municipal by-laws can differ, it’s essential to verify if your area has additional permits or specific restrictions.
-Understanding and following these local rules not only helps you avoid fines but also ensures a hassle-free start for your rental property.
+Review your local municipality's requirements first.
+Some municipalities require a zoning confirmation letter.
+You will also need to register your property through the provincial short-term rental portal.
+Municipal by-laws differ, so verify if your area has additional permits or specific restrictions.

 How can I keep my short-term rental running smoothly and ensure guest satisfaction in Nova Scotia?